rust-tw/book-tw/src/ch12-01-accepting-command-line-arguments.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-02/src/main.rs}}
 ```

-<span class="caption">Listing 12-2: Creating variables to hold the query
+<span class="caption">範例 12-2: Creating variables to hold the query
 argument and filename argument</span>

 As we saw when we printed the vector, the program’s name takes up the first